The Internship Experience

 One of the many things that makes The Washington Center's program so valuable is its combination of classroom learning with real-world experience.

-You'll take part in the Leadership Forum, which is a structured set of activities that enriches your experience in Washington, D.C.
+You'll take part in the LEAD Colloquium, which is a structured set of activities that enriches your experience in Washington, D.C.
 It helps you understand leadership and the opportunity you have to contribute to your community locally, nationally and internationally.

 You'll also choose from a wide variety of courses offered each term to extend your on-campus learning and complement your internship.